 How long will my child be covered for?

 Your child can remain on a children’s life insurance policy up to the ages of 16 – 23 years old, depending on the age at which your provider defines as the start of adulthood for insurance purposes.

 Once your child reaches adulthood, they will have the option to renew and convert their child life insurance policy into an adult policy.
 Renewing your child life insurance in adulthood can be a cheaper way of securing coverage than just purchasing a new policy outright.

-However, child life insurance premiums will cost you roughly £5 per month.
+However, children’s life insurance premiums will usually cost you roughly £5 per month.
 While many adult life insurers often boast premiums far lower than you’ll ever be quoted, with life insurance for children you will most likely end up paying a similar amount to what is advertised.